 Firmware

-The Robomates firmware runs on an ESP32 and handles everything from self-balancing to wireless communication.
+The Robomates firmware runs on an ESP32-MINI and handles everything from self-balancing to wireless communication.
 Built with PlatformIO using the Arduino framework.

 View on GitHub →